conduktor/conduktor-docs/docs/platform/navigation/self-serve/index.md

 ````

 ### Cross-Application Instance Permission
-While Application Instance grants the ownership on the resources, Application Instance Permissions lets teams to collaborate with each others.
+Application Instance Permissions lets teams to collaborate with each others.
+Deploying this object will grant permission to the `grantedTo` Application Instance:
+- To its Service Account (Kafka ACL)
+- To the Application Team members in Console

 **Example**
 ````yaml
 # Read permission granted to other Heatmap Application on click.screen-events topic